motspilot Documentation

 Automatic

-Fans out the task requirements to Claude + GPT-4o + Gemini in parallel, collects all responses, then synthesizes via a 3-pass process (Extract → Reconcile → Synthesize) with completeness verification.
+Fans out the task requirements to Claude + GPT-4o + Gemini in parallel, collects all responses, then synthesizes via a 3-pass process (Extract → Reconcile → Synthesize) into a 9-section structured format (Agreed/Split/Risks/Scope sections) with completeness verification.
+Split decisions auto-resolve by majority when AUTO_APPROVE=all.
+Fault-tolerant by design: if 1–2 APIs fail, synthesis proceeds with the remaining responses; if all 3 fail, the pipeline continues without consensus and logs the gap.

 Output Files (per task)